📚 500+ celiac-safe recipes + meal plans — the Gluten-Free Cookbook Bundle, just $12 (was $49)

 The Mars Wrigley Labeling Policy

 Here is why many celiacs still feel comfortable eating Skittles: Mars Wrigley has a very strict internal labeling policy.
-They state that if there is a severe risk of cross-contamination due to shared equipment, they will explicitly print a "May contain wheat" or "Manufactured in a facility that processes wheat" warning on the package.
+They state that if there is a severe risk of cross-contamination (when safe food comes into contact with gluten-containing food/surfaces), they will explicitly print a "May contain wheat" or "Manufactured in a facility that processes wheat" warning on the package.

 If you look at a standard bag of Original Skittles, you will not find that warning.
-Therefore, the cross-contamination risk is considered exceedingly low.
+Therefore, the cross-contamination risk is considered exceedingly low by the celiac community.

 The Seasonal Danger Zone